 - Acting strange or secretive about chapter programming

-- Having to drink excessive amounts or run errands for members
+- Running errands for members

 If you have any concerns, contact National Headquarters at 540-459-4212 and ask to speak with your chapter's assistant/associate director of chapter services.
 As a common practice, we do not disclose the name or information about a caller reporting concerns.
 We do hope to obtain the caller's name and number in case we have additional questions for clarification which might help us address concerns.